eu-digital-identity-wallet/eudi-app-ios-wallet-ui/wiki/how_to_build.md

 ### How to work with self signed certificates on iOS

-In addition to the change below, in order for the app to interact with locally running service a small code change is required to do this succesfully.
+In addition to the change below, in order for the app to interact with locally running service a small code change is required to do this successfully.

-Before running the app in the simulator add these lines of code to the top of the file WalletKitController just below the import statments.
+Before running the app in the simulator add these lines of code to the top of the file WalletKitController just below the import statements.

 ```
 class SelfSignedDelegate: NSObject, URLSessionDelegate {